What are ISAs?

 WHO CAN HAVE AN ISA?

 UK residents aged 16 or over can save up to £20,000 in a Cash ISA.
 UK residents over 18, can save in a Cash or a Stocks and Shares ISA or a combination of ISAs, as long as the contributions made, do not exceed the annual ISA allowance.

 What is the ISA limit for 2019/20?

 The current ISA limit is £20,000 for 2019/20 (subject to change) and it’s been this amount for two years.
-The ISA allowance is always announced before the new tax year, which starts on the 6th April, and you have until the 5th April the following year to use your allowance, so make sure you make the most of it before the deadline passes.
+The ISA allowance is always announced before the new tax year, which starts on the 6th April, and you have until the 5th April the following year to use your allowance, so make sure you make the most of it before the end of the tax year.

 You can invest in any type of ISA, as long as your combined contributions don’t exceed the annual ISA allowance for each ISA type.